-Together with Archers and our colleagues from Integration Designers, Fednot decided to build an API management platform.
+Together with Integration Designers and our colleagues from Archers, Fednot decided to build an API management platform.
 This platform enables organizations to design and built API’s that securely share services and data.
 Therefore, building and implementing an API platform formed an essential part of Fednot’s transformation strategy.

 The following strategic objectives for the platform were:

 The goal of the platform is to provide an environment to partners and stakeholders that enables them to successfully cooperate with Fednot and to offer their services to the right audience.
 Through the platform's analysis and reporting modules, Fednot will be able to measure, report and improve SLAs of its services where needed.

 The platform also facilitates Fednot to extend the lifecycle management of the API’s, allowing them to take control of the exposed services and provide its partners and consumers with accurate and timely information on the life cycle of its products.

 To put this into practice, the challenge was to both question and re-evaluate the existing architecture framework in the context of these new objectives.
 The next step was to select the right API platform for Fednot, which included the elaboration of a general architecture of how these APIs should interact.
 After an extensive examination of potential platforms in the context of Fednot's strategic objectives, the IBM API Connect platform came out as the winner.

 The main requirement was the shift from SOAP to rest APIs.
 A shift that had to be made to support both the new API management solution and to integrate future APIs, allowing Fednot to offer more services around the platform such as KPI monitoring, insight into partner relationships, etc.